cryostatio/cryostat-legacy/README.md

 auth manager implementation to use, ex.
 `com.redhat.rhjmc.containerjfr.net.BasicAuthManager`.

+The environment variable `CONTAINER_JFR_PLATFORM` is used to configure which platform client will be used for performing platform-specific actions, such as listing available target JVMs.
+If `CONTAINER_JFR_AUTH_MANAGER` is not specified then a default auth manager will also be selected corresponding to the platform, whether that platform is specified by the user or automatically detected.
+The value of this variable should be set to the fully-qualified name of the platform detection strategy implementation to use, ex.
+`com.redhat.rhjmc.containerjfr.platform.internal.KubeEnvPlatformStrategy`.

 The embedded webserver can be optionally configured to enable low memory pressure mode.
 By setting `USE_LOW_MEM_PRESSURE_STREAMING` to any non-empty value, the webserver uses a single buffer when serving recording download